Sky Tonight

 Where is NGC2260 right now?

 NGC2260 is located in the constellation Monoceros.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 50 degrees, NGC2260 is not visible because it is daytime.

 NGC2260 rises at sunrise